|Image: overview map of the Notranjska Karst located at the entrance of Postojnska Jama.|

 Notranjska is a heavily karstified triangle between the Ljubljana Basin to the north, (almost) the Gulf of Trieste to the southwest and Kvarner to the southeast.
 This area is also called Inner Carniola, in German Innerkrain.
 The administrative and economic center of the region is Postojna.

 The most famous cave system is the underground bed of the Pivka river.
-This cave system is enormous, more than 20km long and with numerous entrances in the whole area.
+This cave system is enormous, more than 24km long and with numerous entrances in the whole area.
 In former times, when the people knew nothing about the connection of the caves, they gave every entrance its own name.
 Several cave entrances where developed as independent show caves.
+But when the caves were connected undergrond, the resulting cave had numerous names.

 This area has a long speleologic history, the first known visit of the cave happened already in the 13th century.
 During the renaissance, in the 16th century, visitation and exploration of the cave boosted.
 The Postojna branch, better the upper level of Postojna Cave which is visited today, was discovered in 1818.
 The first light system was installed in 1818 using gas.
 In 1884 electric light was installed, one of the first caves in the world.